Charles H. Lundquist College of Business

 Master’s Degree Programs

-The Graduate School of Management offers course work leading to the master of accounting (MActg), the master of science in finance (MS), and the master of business administration (MBA).
+The Graduate School of Management offers course work leading to the master of accounting (MActg), the master of science in finance (MS), the master of science in sports product management (MS), and the master of business administration (MBA).
 In the Lundquist College of Business, with the exception of the master of science in finance, master of arts (MA) and master of science (MS) degrees are available to PhD candidates.
 Students must complete the requirements specified in the description of their degree program.

 The Lundquist College of Business offers a program of advanced graduate study and research leading to the degree of doctor of philosophy (PhD) for students preparing for careers in university teaching and research.
 The program is administered by the director of doctoral programs for the Lundquist College of Business, assisted by the PhD programs committee.

-The PhD typically requires four or five years of intensive study.
+The PhD typically requires four or five years of intensive study with a concentration in accounting, finance, management, marketing, or operations and business analytics.
 The program focuses on developing productive scholars, and it emphasizes both research and teaching skills.
 Doctoral students must demonstrate competence in scholarly research, and they must assume primary teaching responsibility for undergraduate business courses sometime during their program.
 Students are expected to work closely with faculty members whose interests are similar to their own.
 Applicants are advised to be as specific as possible about their areas of interest.
+In the Lundquist College, with the exception of the master of science in finance, master of arts (MA) and master of science (MS) degrees are available to PhD candidates.
+Students must complete the requirements specified in the description of their degree program.

 Concurrent Degree Programs